ck-nufais/FILO/README.md

         python file_organizer.py

-5. After execution, the files in the specified directory will be organized based on their types into separate folders within the destination directory.
+5. After execution, the files in the current directory will be organized based on their types into separate folders.

 ## Configuration